CFDR 2019 Research Grant Competition status: OPEN

 Information, Guidelines and Forms

-- Applications will only be considered from a principal investigator or co-principal investigator who is a member of the dietetic profession, as identified by membership in a Canadian dietetics regulatory body.
+- Applications will only be considered from a principal investigator or co-principal investigator who is a member of the dietetic profession, as identified by membership in a Canadian dietetics regulatory body AND who is also a member of Dietitians of Canada.
 The member must be delivering direct or indirect client/patient/public care or service.
-If funding is approved, membership must be renewed for the entire period of the research.
+If funding is approved, memberships must be renewed for the entire period of the research.

 - Applicants must be affiliated with institutions or organizations that will act as Sponsors on behalf of the grant applications.
 Sponsors must be registered with Revenue Canada as conducting charitable activities.
 Health agencies including universities, hospitals, provincial and municipal government departments and public health units, community groups or associations and non-profit organizations are eligible.
 Grants will not be awarded to individuals, nor to organizations not recognized as charitable under the Federal Income Tax Act.